embl-cba/microglia-morphometry/README.md

 There are few parameters that can be set to adapt the algorithm to different cell types.
 Below are the values that were used for the data in the above publication.

 - `Minimal cell size [um^2]` = 200 micrometer^2
+  - This is used in the automated [Semantic Segmentation](https://github.com/embl-cba/microglia-morphometry#automated-semantic-segmentation)
 - `Maximal cell skeleton length [um]` = 450 micrometer
+  - This is used in the automated [Object Splitting](https://github.com/embl-cba/microglia-morphometry#automated-object-splitting)
 Note:
 - As the parameters are in micrometer units it is critical that the input images have the correct calibration (pixel size)!